Remarks on effects of projective phase on eigenstate thermalization hypothesis

 This paper is organized as follows.
 Section \ref{sec:p-ETH} provides the brief review of the ETH-violation caused by $p$-form symmetry.
-In Section \ref{sec:Projective}, we discuss the degeneracies caused by a $\mathbb{Z}_N\times\mathbb{Z}_N$ mixed 't Hooft anomaly, and present a symmetry-breaking perturbation so that the conditions for the ETH-violation are satisfied.
+In Section \ref{sec:Projective}, we discuss the degeneracies caused by a $\mathbb{Z}_N\times\mathbb{Z}_N$ projective representation, and present a symmetry-breaking perturbation so that the conditions for the ETH-violation are satisfied.
 We also carry out numerical analysis to demonstrate this argument in Section \ref{sec:demonstration}.
 The models includes $(1+1)$-dimensional $\mathbb{Z}_2$-symmetric/$\mathbb{Z}_3$-symmetric spin chains and $(2+1)$-dimensional $\mathbb{Z}_2$ lattice gauge theory.
 Section \ref{sec:conclusion} is then devoted to conclusion and discussion.